Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Larger pockets.

-• Ring pull on the zipper – ease of use for customers with low dexterity.
+• Ring puller on the zip for ease of use for customers with low dexterity.

 Joggers

-• Accessible openings – snaps added from the knee down to provide full exposure as needed.
+• Accessible openings: Snap buttons added from the knee down to allow full exposure as needed.

 • Pockets with tube access.